NOAA-OWP/inundation-mapping/README.md

 ### Cahaba: Flood Inundation Mapping for U.S. National Water Model

-For use with the U.S. National Water Model (NWM) produced by the National Oceanic and Atmospheric Administration's (NOAA) National Weather Service (NWS) Office of Water Prediction (OWP).
-Takes forecast discharges and converts to river stages via synthetic rating curves.
-Produces maps with a modification of the Height Above Nearest Drainage (HAND) method.
+Flood inundation mapping software configured to work with the U.S. National Water Model operated and maintained by the National Oceanic and Atmospheric Administration (NOAA) National Weather Service (NWS).
+Software enables inundation mapping capability by generating Relative Elevation Models (REMs) and Synthetic Rating Curves (SRCs).
+Included in package are tests to evaluate skill and computational efficiency as well as functions to generate inundation maps.

 ## Dependencies